 We don’t know how many churches actually played it.
-We hope none.
+I hope none.
 As Rachel Laser, president of Americans United, tweeted, “Churches airing the @VP video urging a vote for McAuliffe are engaging in a violation of the (too little enforced) Johnson Amendment.
 You can urge church folks to *vote*, but not to vote for a particular candidate.”

-And even if there wasn’t a rule, we still think it’s highly inappropriate for churches to turn their sacred space and time into a partisan campaign rally.
+And even if there wasn’t a rule, I still think it’s highly inappropriate for churches to turn their sacred space and time into a partisan campaign rally.
 That’s why we reported last week — several days before national media started paying attention to this campaign strategy — on how both McAuliffe and his Republican opponent Glenn Youngkin have been campaigning during Sunday worship services.
 And they were at it again Sunday.
 Youngkin visited two churches, McAuliffe hit eight, and some other politicians visited other churches on their behalf.

 Photo of the Week